ksiggins/homelab-gitops/README.md

 brew install kubeseal
 ```

-Verify:
+Verify installation:

 ```bash
 kubeseal --version
 ```

-You should see something like:
+You should see output similar to:

 ```
 kubeseal version: v0.27.0
 ```

-> The CLI communicates with the Sealed-Secrets controller in your cluster to encrypt plaintext Secrets into SealedSecrets.
+> The `kubeseal` CLI encrypts plaintext Kubernetes Secrets into SealedSecrets that can only be decrypted by the controller running in your cluster.

-### 2. Deploy the Sealed-Secrets Controller with Argo CD
+### 2. Deploy the Sealed-Secrets Controller via Argo CD

-The controller manages encryption and decryption of Secrets within your cluster.
+The controller manages encryption and decryption of all SealedSecrets in your cluster.

-Create the Argo CD Application `apps/templates/sealed-secrets.yaml` as follows:
+Create the following Argo CD Application under `apps/templates/sealed-secrets.yaml`:

 ```yaml
 apiVersion: argoproj.io/v1alpha1